Custom meta layers, recipes and images in Yocto Project (hello-world examples)

 Create a Recipe

-Now that we have a meta layer we can create a custom recipe e.g. a hello-world:
+Now that you have a meta layer, create a hello-world

-Having hello-world/hello-world/ is on purpose.
-The top folder is used for the recipe, while the subfolder is used for the sources.
+is intentional.
+The top folder is used for the recipe, while the subfolder is used for the source files.

 $ cd ../layers/meta-customer/